stefanialvs/PyForecast/README.md

 - Mean Absolute Scaled Error
 - Root Mean Squared Scaled Error

+An example of use of the code is available in the proof_of_concept.ipynb notebook.

 To test the repository tools we use the data available at the [M4 Forecasting Competition](https://www.researchgate.net/publication/325901666_The_M4_Competition_Results_findings_conclusion_and_way_forward).

 ## REFERENCES